 During the deferment period, the federal government will pay the interest on any federal Subsidized loans you may have borrowed as long as you are enrolled at least half-time.
 If you have any question regarding your enrollment, please contact a Financial Aid Counselor to verify your status.

 If you drop to below half-time status, St. George's University will report a less than half-time status to the National Student Loan Data System (NSLDS), and you will not be eligible for financial aid or deferment until you resume at least half-time status.
 Loan exit counseling is required for all students falling below half-time status.
 You may apply for forbearance of your student loans during any period when you are less than half-time.

-Visit My Federal Student Aid to view information about all of the federal student loans you have received and to find contact information for the loan servicer or lender for your loans.
+Visit the Federal Student Aid Website to view information about all of the federal student loans you have received and to find contact information for the loan servicer or lender for your loans.

 You may access your account at most servicers' websites.
 It is the easiest way to check your status regarding your loan balance and deferment status.
 You may update any name or address changes there, as well.

 The following are loan servicers for federally held loans made through the William D. Ford Federal Direct Loan (Direct Loan) Program and the Federal Family Education Loan (FFEL) Program.

-If you need help determining who services your federal loan(s), please log on to the National Student Loan Data System (NSLDS) website for students, at https://nslds.ed.gov/nslds/nslds_SA/, and choose "Financial Aid Review" to log in.
+If you need help determining who services your federal loan(s), please log on to the National Student Loan Data System (NSLDS) website at NSLDS, and choose "Financial Aid Review" to log in.
 You will need your FSA ID to access the service.

-For additional information regarding Federal Student Aid Loan Servicers, visit http://studentaid.ed.gov/repay-loans/understand/servicers
+For additional information regarding Federal Student Aid Loan Servicers, visit studentaid.ed.gov/repay-loans/understand/servicers

 Please send all Deferment paperwork to the Office of the Registrar: